ojitha/ojitha.github.io/_posts/2023-06-10-Spark2Redshift.md

 Please specify the database name at the end of the URL.

-Create the Schema for the table
+Create the Schema for the table.

 ```python
 from pyspark.sql.types import StructType, StructField, DateType, DecimalType, StringType